 However, you do want to profit.
 So it’s good to pick the right direction if you’re day trading options.
 If you are trading one of the more advanced strategies, picking a direction isn’t as important as understanding the formula.

-If you paper trade options, you give yourself time to get it right.
-As a result, when you go live you know what you're doing and you're going to be profitable; which is the dream that every trader has.
-Don't skip any steps peeps!
+If you paper trade options, you are giving yourself time to get it right.
+Working out the kinks is key to mastering a strategy.
+As a result, when you go live you know what you’re doing and you’re going to be profitable; which is the dream that every trader has.
+Don’t skip any steps peeps!